MetaMask/snap-solana-wallet/docs/contributing.md

 To create a successful PR:

+1. Configure your snap `.env` file with `ENVIRONMENT=production`
+2. Re-start the snap by killing your currently running `yarn start`, and running it again
-1. Ensure all automated checks pass
+3. Ensure all automated checks pass
-2. Write a clear and detailed description
+4. Write a clear and detailed description
-3. Link the PR to a Jira ticket (use the "Create branch" feature from Jira)
+5. Link the PR to a Jira ticket (use the "Create branch" feature from Jira)
-4. Include appropriate tests for your changes
+6. Include appropriate tests for your changes